apptentive/apptentive-android/docs/IntegrationAndTesting.md

 #### Setting the Amazon Web Services SNS Registration ID

-Amazzon Web Services SNS uses GCM directly on the client, so you will need to use the GCM API to retreive the Registration ID.
+Amazon Web Services SNS uses GCM directly on the client, so you will need to use the GCM API to retreive the Registration ID.
 See the [GCM documentation](http://developer.android.com/google/gcm/client.html) if you are unsure how to retreive your Registration ID.
 When you have the Registration ID, pass it to [Apptentive.addAmazonSnsPushIntegration(Context context, String registrationId)](http://www.apptentive.com/docs/android/api/com/apptentive/android/sdk/Apptentive.html#addAmazonSnsPushIntegration%28android.content.Context,%20java.lang.String%29).